 If a log file which has been deemed as suspicious has no further linked activity within a maximum 6 month period, the relevance of the data is reduced and its retention is no longer considered to be necessary or proportionate and as such is deleted.

-The data collected by Police CyberAlarm is viewable only by Police and its partners and may be shared with other law enforcement agencies including the NCA (National Crime Agency) and partners including the NCSC (National Cyber Security Centre).
+The data collected by Police CyberAlarm is viewable only by Police.
+For the purposes of law enforcement, data may be shared with agencies including the National Crime Agency (NCA) and the National Cyber Security Centre (NCSC).

 Data received by the CyberAlarm server is used to create regular reports on suspicious and potential malicious activity seen by individual members, as well as reporting on threat trends seen across the member network.
 Members can use this reported intelligence to update their defences to better protect themselves from cyber threats.